niclabs/dtc/readme.md

-# PKCS11-Compatible Distributed Threshold Criptography Library Signer
+# PKCS11-Compatible Distributed Threshold Cryptography Library Signer

 A Golang rework of [our C++ Library](https://github.com/niclabs/tchsm-libdtc) in Golang, but using a PKCS#11 interface.